 Molecular structures of melphalan, chlorambucil, cyclophosphamide, ifosfamide, and bendamustine.

 Nitrogen mustard undergoes spontaneous chemical rearrangement in aqueous solution to form a highly reactive, positively charged, three-member aziridinium ring, which reacts with nucleophilic sites on DNA such as amines and hydroxyl groups.
 (R1NH2 and R2NH2 represent reactive sites on DNA bases.)

 The second group consists of drugs that transfer single methyl radicals to DNA.
 This second class—which includes procarbazine, dimethyl triazinoimidazolecarboxamide (DTIC); its close congener, temozolomide; and busulfan—requires more complex activation, either enzymatic or chemical.
-The methylating drugs preferentially attack the O-6 position of guanine, as well as other reactive sites on purines ...
+The methylating drugs preferentially attack the O-6 position of guanine, as well as other reactive sites on purines and pyrimidines.
+The methylation ...